 - Give your teen a breathing room, don’t expect he/she to do exactly as you said.

 - Replace shame and punishment with positive reinforcement for good behavior when disciplining your teen.
-Shame can make your teen feel worthless.
+Shame can make your teen feel worthless or fearful of learning.

 - Avoid trying to relive your youth through your teen’s activities and experiences.